 11. Visit Shinjuku Golden Gai

-Shinjuku Golden Gai (Golden Street) is one of the best ways to experience traditional nightlife in Tokyo.
+Shinjuku Golden Gai (Golden Street) is a best way to experience traditional nightlife in Tokyo.

 This attraction consists of six narrow alleys that shelter more than 200 bars in total.